-NOTICE: Start your tour at the visitor center.
-Arrive 15 minutes early to pick up your tickets.
+Start your tour at the visitor center.
+Arriving early is recommended.

 The Timpanogos Cave System is accessed by hiking a strenuous 1.5 mile paved trail with an elevation gain of 1,100 vertical feet.
 After completing the hike, visitors will experience all three caves on a ranger-led tour.
 The route through the cave is paved, lighted and has several flights of stairs.

 Cancellation must be done at least 24 hours prior to your selected time to receive a refund.
 You may cancel online or by calling 877-444-6777.

 Select a date to see a list of times